18F/health-tracking-course/collections/_courses/four/overview.md

 ## What this course covers

-In the fourth course, we'll go further into what makes a healthy and thriving team and how to recognize indicators of health.
+In the fourth course, we'll go further into what makes a healthy and thriving team and how to recognize more complex indicators of team health.

 {% include course_lesson_summaries.html lessons=page.lessons %}